 Digital Satellite TV

-Direct broadcast satellite, more commonly just known as satellite TV, is a commercial subscription-based TV service provided to home consumers.
+As a reminder, Direct broadcast satellite is more commonly just known as satellite TV.
+Sat TV/DBS is a commercial subscription-based TV service provided to home consumers.

 With this type of delivery, the home-user will install a satellite dish on the outside of their home.
 This dish is then directed at the location of the transmitting satellite in the sky.
 A cable is then run into the home and into a receiver box, which connects to the TV.

-The above will afford us the oppotunity of knowing what to go for when selecting a tv package.
-Hope you are on standby for my upcoming updates on satellite and others. staytuned.
+The above will afford us the opportunity of knowing what to go for when selecting a tv package.
+Hope you are on standby for my upcoming updates on satellite and others. stay tuned.